 Use our search engines first

 You can also try to search in Infomedia, which contains newspapers published from 1990 and onwards.
-Please note, that you only have full access to Infomedia if you are located in the library.
+Please note that you only have full access to Infomedia if you are located in the library.

-Could not find what you are looking for?
+Having trouble finding what you are looking for?

-In the study reading room, you can find selected microfilms from Danish newspapers published prior to 2010.
+In the study reading room, you can find select microfilms from Danish newspapers published prior to 2010.
 They are available for general use.
 If you want to be sure that you can view a microfilm before visiting the reading room, write to Ask the Library first.
 If you need help, you are welcome to contact our staff.

 Regardless of your method of ordering, you will be notified when the newspaper is ready at Tangen in Aarhus, where we keep the collection of newspapers.
 The reading room is located here in order for the newspapers to avoid unnecessary transportation.
-This means that it is not possible to view original newspapers in The Black Diamond or any other of our locations affiliated with Det Kgl.
+This means that it is not possible to view original newspapers in The Black Diamond or at any other locations affiliated with Det Kgl.
 Bibliotek.

 Please note that you are only allowed to view original newspapers that are not available digitally or on microfilm.